arnavgautam/TreeHacks2015/Demos/Demo-SBMessageMe/Demo.md

 <a name="technologies" />
 ### Key Technologies ###

-- Windows Azure subscription with the Web Sites enabled - you can sign up for free trial [here][1]
+- Windows Azure subscription with the Websites enabled - you can sign up for free trial [here][1]
 - [Microsoft Visual Studio 2012][2]
 - [ASP.NET MVC 4][3]